On the convergence analysis of a hybrid numerical method for multicomponent transport in porous media: Introduction

 In this paper, we present a convergence analysis of the numerical method.
 For the analysis, we consider a reduced system of equations in one spatial dimension involving only one component (polymer).
-This reduced system models chemical \ul{E}nhanced \ul{O}il \ul{R}ecovery (EOR) by polymer flooding in one-dimension as opposed to polymer flooding in two-dimensions~\cite{DGLM1988-1,DGLM1988-2}.
-Previous works \cite{DR1982,D1983} on the convergence analysis of the MMOC-based methods have been without components and the present work builds on that work by adding a component which complicates the analysis in a significant way.
-This is due to the coupling of the coefficients involved in the transport equations, as will be abundantly clear from the analysis presented here.
-As discussed in the paper, the convergence analysis presented here can be extended to the original problem involving two components and in two-dimensions.
+This reduced system models chemical \ul{E}nhanced \ul{O}il \ul{R}ecovery (EOR) by polymer flooding~\cite{DGLM1988-1,DGLM1988-2} in one spatial dimension.
+Previous studies \cite{DR1982,D1983} on the convergence analysis of the MMOC-based methods have been focused on two-phase flow without components and the present study builds on that work by adding a component.
+This complicates the analysis by introducing additional terms due to the coupling of the coefficients involved in the transport equations.
+The potential and some of the challenges in extending the convergence analysis presented here to the original problem involving two components and in two dimensions have been briefly discussed, however a complete analysis of the original problem remains open.
 For the purpose of validating the error estimates obtained from the analysis, we carry out numerical simulations of polymer flooding and compute $L^2$ and $L^\infty$ error norms for the numerical solutions.
+From a practical standpoint, the primary focus of secondary and tertiary (EOR) recovery processes is in the interior of the domain (reservoir) and not at its boundaries.
+This is accounted for in the form of some simplifying regularity assumptions in the analysis, that facilitate the study of the convergence behavior of the numerical method and that are similar to the assumptions made in the analytical study of many other numerical methods~\cite{D1983,EW1980,R1985} for multiphase transport problems.